 "Today, anyway, there are not the right conditions for the boy to be transferred."

-It has been claimed that Juve's attempts to sign Juan Camilo Zuniga from Napoli hinge on its ability to offload one of its strikers.
+It has been claimed that Juve's attempts to sign Juan Camilo Zuniga from Napoli hinge on their ability to offload one of their strikers.